JoaoCostaIFG/COMP/README.md

 ### DEALING WITH SYNTACTIC ERRORS

 We store the line and column of every node using a hook.
-We do this so we can show the line and column corresponding to the errors that are reported.
-When encountering an error outside a while loop, the error is reported and the analysis stops.
-Errors inside while loops are accumulated, because the analysis doesn't stop, and reported at the end of the parsing.
+We do this, so we can show the line and column corresponding to the errors that are reported.
+When encountering an error outside a while loop, the error is reported, and the analysis stops.
+Errors inside while loop conditions are accumulated, because the analysis doesn't stop (error recovery), and reported at the end of the parsing.

 ### SEMANTIC ANALYSIS